 - she cannot administer medication that is not in its original container.

-For the HCS/RN to give acetaminophen (generic Tylenol) to your child, you must have completed the section on the emergency card that gives permission and sign it.
-Parents/guardians of elementary students will be contacted before any acetaminophen is given in order to assure that it has not been given at home.
+For the RN to give acetaminophen (generic Tylenol) to your child, you must have completed the section on the emergency card that gives permission and sign it.
 Because acetaminophen taken in large amounts over a period of time can cause liver damage, middle and high school students may only receive four doses of acetaminophen in a four-week period.
 Before a fifth dose is given, the parent/guardian will be contacted.

 Be sure to keep the “Emergency Information” updated so we can reach you if your child is ill or injured.
 This can easily be done on-line through the ParentVUE on the LCPS website.